ThomG1/record_collectors_db/README.md

 ![screenshot](documentation/feature02.png)

-- **Feature #3**
+- **Profile #3**

-    - Details about this particular feature, including the value to the site, and benefit for the user.
-Be as detailed as possible!
+    - The profile page, allows users to organise and view their own collections, including the artwork of each record.
+It allows users to edit and delete from their own collections.

 ![screenshot](documentation/feature03.png)